willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Sound is or isn't coming from expected directions

-The Windows Mixed Reality home includes spatial sound simulation, so the audio sounds like it's coming from the app location in your home.
-As you turn around, and move closer or farther from each app, the sound direction and level will change, just like in real life.
-This change in audio isn't a bug, it's designed to further the sense of realism.
+The Windows Mixed Reality home includes spatial sound to make the audio sounds like it's coming from the app location in your home.
+As you turn around and move closer or farther from each app, the sound direction and level will change to further the sense of realism.
+This is not a bug.

-Additionally, when you open and play music from a background-capable music app (like Groove Music) in your home and then open an immersive VR experience (like a game) the sound from the music app will crossfade from spatial sound to stereo.
+When you open and play music from a background-capable music app (like Groove Music) in your home and then open an immersive VR experience (like a game) the sound from the music app will crossfade from spatial sound to stereo.
 It may appear louder than before because there is no longer any distance between you and the sound.

 If you have Cortana enabled on your host PC prior to using your Windows Mixed Reality headset, you may lose the spatial sound simulation applied to the apps in your Windows Mixed Reality home.
 The work around is to enable "Windows Sonic for Headphones" on all the audio devices attached to your PC, even your headset-connected audio device:
 1. Left-click the speaker icon on the desktop taskbar and select from list of audio devices.